Date(s) - Friday, Jul 24, 2020 - Sunday, Jul 26, 2020

 What Will I Need To Bring?

-This retreat is a no joke camping retreat.
-We’ll hike in roughly one mile and camp.
+We’ll be able to drive directly to the campsite.
 Our location will be determined when we get closer to the event as the weather will play a factor.
 One location possibility is near Wolf Creek Pass in southern Colorado.
-This location has elk, mule deer, moose and bighorn sheep!
+Another is near Gunnison.
+Both locations have elk, mule deer, moose and bighorn sheep!
 A picture just doesn’t do the location justice!

 Will we have a campfire?
 Well, that depends.
 Colorado can be super dry during the summer and forest fires are always on our mind.
 The Forest Service will determine whether campfires are allowed.